-Conditions of assessment.-In assessing this tax the circumstances and property of a person within the municipality should only be taken into consideration.
-An assessment based upon a person's circumstances and property partly within and partly without the municipality is illegal - Kameshwar Persad v The Chairman of the Bhabua Municipality, I. L. R., 27 Calc., 849.
+Conditions of assessment.-In assessing this tax •the circumstances and property of a person within the municipality should only be taken into consideration.
+An assessment based upon a person's circumstances and property partly within and partly without the municipality is illegal, Kameshwar Persad v.
+The Chairman of Bhahua Municipality, I. L. R. 27 Cal, 849.
 See also notes to sec.
-85.
+85. In the case of an officer of Government earning a salary within a municipality the bisis of assessment was held to be the whole amount of his salary and not what he spent within the municipality, Chairman of Giridih Municipality v.
+Srish Chandra Mozumdar, I. L. R 35 Cal.
+859, 7 C. L. J. 631, 12 C. W. N. 709.

-assessment of the tax upon per-Duration of assessment. sons shall take effect from the beginning of the year next following that in which the notice required by section 112 is published, and shall be valid for three years and until the beginning of the year next after the date on which a new assessment or valuation may be published, or until the assessment and valuation be revised and amended:
+88. Save as is herein otherwise provided, every assessment of the tax upon persons ball take effect from the beginning of the year next following that in which the notice required by section 112 is published, and shall be valid for three years and until the beginning of the year next after the date on which a new assessment or valuation may be published, or until the assessment and valuation be revised and amended :

-Provided that when this Act is extended to any place, the first assessment may take effect from the beginning of the quarter next following that in which the said notice shall be published.
+Provided that, when this Act is extended to any place, the first assessment may take effect from the beginning of the quarter next following that in which the said notice shall be published.